Existence and Cardinality of $k$-Normal Elements in Finite Fields: Normal Elements with Large Multiplicative Order

 \section{Normal Elements with Large Multiplicative Order}

-So far, we have studied the ``additive" structure of $\fqm$ as a vector space over $\fqm$.
-It is also of interest to study the relation between this aditive structure and the natural multiplicative structure of $\fqmst$.
+So far, we have studied the ``additive" structure of $\fqm$ as a vector space over $\fq$.
+It is also of interest to study the relation between this additive structure and the natural multiplicative structure of $\fqmst$.
 One of the most noteworthy results in this direction is the Primitive Normal Basis Theorem (\cite{lenstra1987primitive}, \cite{carlitz1952primitive}, \cite{davenport1968bases}).
-Several generalizations to this result have been proposed and are still unsolved.
-We state some of these in Section 6.
+We state some of its proposed generalizations of this result in Section 6.
 Below, we state and prove an existence result for normal elements (i.e. $k=0$) with multiplicative order $\frac{q^m-1}{q-1}$ in $\fqm$.
 It turns out that such elements always exist if $m$ and $q-1$ are co-prime, and that this may be derived using the same methods as Lenstra and Schoof \cite{lenstra1987primitive} in the proof of the Primitive Normal Basis Theorem.

 \begin{theorem} Suppose that $(m,q-1)=1$.
 Then $\fqm$ has a normal element with multiplicative order $\frac{q^m-1}{q-1}$. \end{theorem} \begin{proof}